The ARRIS SURFboard S33 DOCSIS 3.1, first announced in November 2020, sure is an interesting Multi-Gigabit cable modem.

 - Solid: Modem is working in DOCSIS 3.0 mode.

-- Blue is only available in solid and means the modem is working well in DOCSIS 3.1 mode.
+- Blue is only available in solid which means the modem is working well in DOCSIS 3.1 mode.

 However, the light did work as intended in my trial, so you only need to remember the specificities above.
 Hint: stick a note with the information on the side of the modem itself.
 It’ll come in handy.